 Frame Size: Select proper frame size for different viewing devices, bigger frame size requires more bandwidth and storage usage.
 For smaller viewers, such as mobile phones, a smaller frame size and lower frame rate is recommended.
-There are 5 options you can select: 176x144, 320x240, 640x480, 1280x720 1360x768,1600x940,1920x1080, if there is no viewing window applied.
-(176x144 for mobile phone, 640x480 for VGA display, 1280x720 for HD display).
+There are 13 options you can select: from 1280x800 to 176x144.

 Frame Rate: This option affects the smoothness of the video.
 Select higher frame rate for smoother video quality but it requires more storage usage.
-10 options for selection: customize, 1, 3, 5, 8, 10, 15, 20, 25, 30 fps (30 fps is recommended real-time video on a computer monitor.
+10 options for selection: customize, 1, 2, 3, 5, 8, 10, 15, 20, 25, 30 fps (30 fps is recommended real-time video on a computer monitor.
 5 fps is ideal for mobile viewers.)